sartim/codebloga/README.md

-# codebloga
+Codebloga!

-This is a web application developed using Django framework 1. and  for code snippets posts.
+This is a web application developed using Django 1.8 and Polymer 1.6 for posting code snippets.

+To begin, fire up a local server from inside the `codebloga` directory.

+### Firing up server sing python's built in server

+This command serves the app at `http://localhost:8000` and provides basic URL routing for the app:

+    python manage.py runserver